Last Updated: November 13, 2018

-We may also use non-personal information to prepare aggregate reports for current or future sponsors or other partners to show trends about the general use of our Services.
-Such reports may include age, gender, geographic, demographic or other general user information, but do not include personal information.
+We may also use non-personal information to prepare aggregate reports for current or future providers or partners to show trends about the general use of our Services.
+Such reports may include age, gender, geographic, demographic or other general user information, but do not include Personal Information.

 How our Services Allow Users to Share Information:

-- Intra-system message amongst Users (patients, caregivers, health care professionals)
+- Intra-system text message and chat amongst users (patients, caregivers, healthcare professionals)

 - Requesting an appointment with a healthcare provider;

-Records: Our Services allow Users to store personal and health information (“Records”), including Records that identify other individuals, including other Users.
-Our Services permit Users to share all or portions of these Records at their discretion.
+Records: Our Services allow users to store personal and health information (“Records”), including Records that identify other individuals, as authorized through their informed digital consent in their Lifeguard Account, including other users’ personal and health information.
+Our Services permit users to share all or portions of these Records at their discretion.

-What Other Users Do with Information You Share with Them: Because our Services enable Users to view information you share with them, you should take care in selecting with whom you share your Records and other information.
-Although our Services process such transmissions, we cannot take responsibility for the actions of other Users or persons with whom you share your Records and other information.
+What Other Users Do with Information You Share with Them: Because our Services enable users to view information you share with them, you should take care in selecting with whom you share your Records and other information.
+Although our Services process such information, we cannot take responsibility for the actions of other users or persons with whom you share your Records and other information.

-Confidentiality of Health Information: Some of our Users – such as healthcare providers – are subject to laws and regulations governing the use and disclosure of health information they create or receive.
-Included among them is the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the Health Information Technology for Economic and Clinical Health of 2009 (“HITECH”), and the regulations adopted thereunder.
-When we store, process or transmit “individually identifiable health information” (as such term is defined by HIPAA) on behalf of a health care provider who has entered a Healthcare Provider User Agreement, we do so as its “business associate” (as also defined by HIPAA).
+Confidentiality of Health Information: Some of our users – such as providers – are subject to laws and regulations governing the use and disclosure of health information they create or receive.
+Included among them is the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the regulations adopted thereunder.
+When we store, process or transmit individually identifiable health information on behalf of a provider who has entered an agreement with us, we do so as its “business associate”.
 Under this agreement, we are prohibited from, among other things, using individually identifiable health information in a manner that the provider itself may not.
 We are also required to, among other things, apply reasonable and appropriate measures to safeguard the confidentiality, integrity and availability of individually identifiable health information we store and process on behalf of such providers.
-We are also subject to laws and regulations governing the use and information of certain personal and health information, including HIPAA, when we operate as a business associate of a healthcare provider.
+We are also subject to laws and regulations governing the use and information of certain personal and health information, including HIPAA, when we operate as a business associate of a provider.

 Sharing of Information

 - When you choose to share such information through our Services.
-Under certain circumstances this may require a specialized digital consent before our Services complete certain such transmissions (Care Plan Updates, etc.);
+Under certain circumstances this may require a specialized digital consent before our Services complete certain such transmissions;

-- In connection with a sale, merger, transfer, exchange, reorganization or other disposition (whether of assets, stock, or otherwise) of all or a portion of the business conducted by the services to which this Privacy applies.
-If such a transaction occurs, the acquiring company’s use of your personal information will remain subject to this Policy; and
+- In connection with a sale, merger, transfer, exchange, reorganization or other disposition (whether of assets, stock, or otherwise) of all or a portion of LHN’s business and conducted by the services to which this Policy applies.
+If such a transaction occurs, the acquiring company’s use of your Personal Information will remain subject to this Policy; and

-- Any other purposes described in this Policy.
+- Any other purposes described in this Policy or the Terms.

-The Importance of Protecting our Services and the Information that is Safeguarded
+The Importance of Protecting our Services and the Information they Safeguard

-Many of our Services are protected by technical measures intended to safeguard the confidentiality, integrity and accessibility of sensitive information our Users store and share on our Services.
-Further, certain regulations require us to investigate potential or suspected threats on our Services or the confidentiality, integrity or availability of the information they safeguard.
-Accordingly, we may preserve, use and disclose information – including personal and non-personal information – when we have a good faith belief it is necessary or advisable to:
+Many of our Services are protected by technical measures intended to safeguard the confidentiality, integrity and accessibility of sensitive information our users store and share on our Services.
+Further, certain circumstances (LHN security measures or regulatory) may require us to investigate potential or suspected threats on our Services or the confidentiality, integrity or availability of the information they safeguard.
+Accordingly, we may disclose information, under law – including personal and non-personal information to:

-We may also preserve, use and disclose such information in response to a search warrant, court order, subpoena, judicial proceeding or other legal process if we have a good faith belief that the law requires us to do so.
-Such legal process may prohibit us from notifying the Users or other individuals or entities identified by such information or take such other actions as would otherwise be a violation of this Policy.
-When we preserve information pursuant to this section, it may be for extended periods of time, as we in good faith believe are necessary or appropriate under the circumstances, and may include the preservation of information from accounts that have been disabled.
+We may disclose Your Information in response to a search warrant, court order, subpoena, judicial proceeding or other legal process if we have a good faith belief that the law requires us to do so.
+In such cases we will endeavor to obtain reasonable assurances from the recipient of Your Information that it will be held confidentially and used or further disclosed only as required by law, and the recipient agrees to notify us of any instances of which it is aware in which the confidentiality of the information has been breached.
+Notwithstanding, such legal process may prohibit us from notifying you or other individuals or entities identified by such information or take such other actions as would otherwise be a violation of the Terms.

 Steps You Can Take: If we learn of a security vulnerability or risk, we may attempt to notify you and provide information on protective measures you may take.
-There are, however, some precautions that you can proactively take to improve your system security and reduce the likelihood of unintended disclosure of personal information:
+There are, however, some precautions that you can proactively take to improve your system security and reduce the likelihood of unintended disclosure of your Personal Information:

 - Use a strong password using a combination of letters and numbers that are not easily guessed.
 Do not share your password with others.

-- If you use a shared Device, always close all active programs and log out before leaving it unattended.
+- If you use a shared mobile device, always close all active programs and log out before leaving it unattended.

 Children under 13

-Without limiting the generality of the foregoing, our Services do allow Users above the age of 18 years old – such as healthcare providers, parents and guardians – to submit personal information about others, including minors.
-Such Users assume full responsibility over their submission, use and transmission of such information.
+Without limiting the generality of the foregoing, our Services do allow users at least 18 years old – such as healthcare providers, parents and guardians as well as patient-authorized informal caregivers (family or friends) – to submit personal information about themselves or others, including minors.
+Such users assume full responsibility over their submission, use and transmission of such information.